-Fresh and filling plant-based sandwich, perfect for a vegan lunchbox.
+This tofu sandwich is a fresh and filling plant-based lunch idea, perfect for a vegan lunchbox.
 Firm tofu slices marinated in a sticky and smoky BBQ sauce and baked until the outside is crispy.
 This is sandwiched between two toasted slices of soft bread, fresh lettuce and carrot, and finished off with a layer of creamy mayonnaise.

-If you don’t love tofu already then you will after you try this!
+If you don’t love tofu already then you will after you try this BBQ tofu recipe!

 This packed out sandwich has earned the top spot on the list of my favourite lunches because it’s easy to prepare and tastes just as delicious hot or cold.

 Have you tried this recipe?
 Let me know what you think in the comments section below.

 The best way to prepare tofu is to freeze, press and marinate it for 24 hours before baking it in the oven or air fryer, or adding it to a sauce.

 When you’re out shopping and on the hunt for tofu you will see that there are different kinds you can get.

 Silken tofu is great for dishes like puddings, soups or sauces, but for this recipe I prefer firm tofu.

 If you can it’s best to freeze your tofu then defrost before you use it.
 I can’t always be bothered with all that but if you have the time it helps the tofu soak up the flavour better and gives it a better texture.

 If you have decided to freeze your tofu then make sure you leave plenty of time to defrost it before you continue with any prep.
 The next step in the preparation process is to press your tofu to get all of the excess water out of it.